NASW Standards for School Social Work Services

 Qualifications and Title

 An MSW degree is the recommended entry-level qualification for school social workers.
-Local education agencies should ensure that school social workers have an MSW degree from a program accredited by CSWE.
-However, should the local education agency employ school social workers whose highest degree is a BSW, an MSW-level social worker should provide supervision for the BSW-level social worker.
+Local education agencies shall ensure that school social workers have an MSW degree from a program accredited by CSWE.
+However, should the local education agency employ school social workers whose highest degree is a BSW, an MSW-level social worker should provide supervision for them.

 Salaries and job classifications of school social workers should be commensurate with their education, experience, and responsibilities and be comparable to similarly qualified specialized instructional support personnel employed by the local education agency.